top of page

 Lesson #3: Always read trail signs and look for trail blazes.
 ALWAYS.

 We all seemed to get our second wind after returning to the right trail.
 Even Romy had a skip in her step.
-Eventually, we made it to Champney Falls where we cooled off and tried out my new water filter for the first time.
+Eventually, we made it to Champney Brook where we cooled off and tried out my new water filter for the first time.
 We had run out of water at hour 6, so this brings me to one last lesson:

 Lesson #4: Invest in a good water filtration system.
 I have the Sawyer mini water filters that fit right onto a Smart water bottle.
 It also comes with pouches.
 They're $24.95 at REI and won't add much weight to your pack.
 I carry mine with me on every hike now.